qwertypants/jQuery-Word-and-Character-Counter-Plugin/README.md

 OMG you're awesome.

-`npm install` to make sure you have everything you need.
+Use the `gh-pages` branch for development.
+Run `npm install` to install the lint/build packages.

+The source file is `js/jquery.word-and-character-counter.js

 Build with `grunt` if you have it installed globally, otherwise `npm run build`.